IE305 series: History

-After previously being exhibited, the first trainset of the iE305 series began to continue its trial run in Jabodetabek.
-The trial run began on the Bogor Line on Sunday night, April 27, 2025.
+After previously being exhibited, the first trainset of the iE305 series resumed its trial run in Jabodetabek.
+The trial run began on the Bogor Line on Sunday night, 27 April 2025.
 The trial was conducted by KAI Commuter together with Toyo Denki Seizo and Nabtesco.

 These trials follow the guidelines of the Ministry of Transportation Number 49 of 2023 concerning Standards, Test Procedures, and Certification of the Feasibility of Normal Speed Trains with Self-Driving.
 The tests consist of Design and Engineering Tests, Static Tests and Dynamics Tests.

+On 16 December 2025, the first and second trainsets of the iE305 series officially entered service, with a public trial run carrying passengers on the Bogor Line.

+From 7 to 30 September 2026, all of the trainsets are suspended from regular service due to maintenance needed following two derailment incidents on 4 September 2026.